Daniel-Liu-c0deb0t/cloudflare-2020-systems-engineering-assignment/README.md

 ### Analysis

-Note that these are all HTTP requests, as HTTPS support is not implemented in this program, and many websites automatically redirect to use HTTPS.
+Note that these are all HTTP requests, as HTTPS support is not implemented in this program.
+Many websites automatically redirect to use HTTPS, so they will give a `301 Moved Permanently` response.

 The response sizes for different websites differ by quite a bit, so we have to take that into account when comparing performance.
+Additionally, these numbers fluctuate quite a bit between different runs, so any comparison should be taken with a grain of salt.
 Here are some observations:

 * My Cloudflare workers site takes a similar amount of time as Google (around 100-110 ms), but Google returns a much larger response, so Cloudflare workers is slower than accessing Google for the same size response.